Learning on the go with APNA online learning

-This online learning course has been designed to provide nurses with concise, practice-based information to support the administration of influenza vaccines to individuals >6 months of age.
+Updated for 2023, this online learning module has been designed to provide nurses with concise, practice-based information to support the administration of influenza vaccines to individuals >6 months of age.

-The information contained in this course is aligned with recommendations in the Australian Immunisation Handbook, 10th edition.
+The information contained in this module is aligned with recommendations in the Australian Immunisation Handbook.

 Approximately 1.5 hours / 1.5 CPD hours